5 dill companion plants and what you should avoid

 Lettuce, known for its crunchy leaves and garden appeal, thrives in various soil conditions.
 Flourishing in well-drained, fertile soil with a pH range between 6.0 and 7.0.
 Partial shade and consistent moisture nurture its tender foliage and compact heads.
 Lettuce offers invaluable benefits to neighboring plants by providing ground cover, conserving soil moisture, and suppressing weed growth.

-Planting these plants next to dill have huge negative effects on the development of your plant.
+Planting these plants next to dill has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your dill.
 Because of these negative effects, we don’t recomment growing the plants below next to your dill.

 Pepper